openfaas/openfaas.github.io/_posts/2019-05-10-meet-us-at-barcelona.md

 * [How LivePerson is Tailoring its Conversational Platform Using OpenFaaS @ LivePerson](https://kccnceu19.sched.com/event/MPeR/how-liveperson-is-tailoring-its-conversational-platform-using-openfaas-simon-pelczer-liveperson-ivana-yovcheva-vmware)

 Simon Pelczer from LivePerson will present on how he and his team were able to cope with increasingly bespoke feature requests from customers.
 They allowed customers to extend their workloads by writing their own functionality through OpenFaaS functions.
-Ivana Yovcheva, a contributor from VMware will join Simon to give an overview of OpenFaaS
+[Ivana Yovcheva](https://twitter.com/ivanabyov), a contributor from [VMware](https://www.vmware.com/) will join Simon to give an overview of OpenFaaS

 ### 4. Hallway track / face-to-face

-If you'd like to catch any of us in the hallway track for a chat, then the best way to reach out is in the #kubecon-eu-2019 Slack channel in the OpenFaaS Slack Workspace, or via Twitter.
+If you'd like to catch any of us in the hallway track for a chat, then the best way to reach out is in the #kubecon-eu-2019 channel on [OpenFaaS Slack](https://docs.openfaas.com/community/), or via Twitter.

 We'll be organizing a face-to-face at a local cafe or bar, so if you want to be part of that please register your interest in the Slack channel and follow [@openfaas](https://twitter.com/openfaas/) on Twitter for updates.